rails/rails/guides/source/configuring.md

 NOTE: You can use subfolders to organize your initializers if you like, because Rails will look into the whole file hierarchy from the initializers folder on down.

-TIP: While Rails supports numbering of initializer file names for load ordering purposes, a better technique is to place any code that need to load in a specific order within the same file.
+TIP: While Rails supports numbering of initializer file names for load ordering purposes, a better technique is to place any code that needs to load in a specific order within the same file.
 This reduces file name churn, makes dependencies more explicit, and can help surface new concepts within your application.

 Initialization events
 ---------------------